jawline/website/articles/chip9.md

 ### CPU

+The cpu structure contains the current registers and the three instruction implementation tables main, math, and loads.
+On creation the cpu will initialize a fresh set of registers with the program counter set to the default program start location as well as new instances of each of the instruction jump tables in a support structure.
+The cpu implements a step function which takes a reference to the system memory and moves the program forward by a single instruction.
+The cpu does handle the decrementing of the delay or sound timing registers.

+To execute an instruction the base opcode is extracted from the front nibble of the two byte opcode.
+The corresponding opcode implementation is then selected from the main opcode table and it's execute function is called with references to the system memory and the opcode table support structure.
+The support structure is supplied so that the instruction implementation may call implementations from the math or load opcode tables when required.

 ### Memory

 A CHIP-8 machine has 4kb of user addressable R/W RAM which is used for program code and data.
 It also has a small region of read only memory for storing sprites of the characters 0 through F. Memory is addressed through the 16-bit register I which is positioned using dedicated opcodes.
 There is also a 64x32 1-bit frame buffer which can only be interacted with through the clear display and draw sprite instructions.

+The memory structure encapsulates these two memory regions and provides methods for 8 and 16 bit reads and writes to memory locations.
+Instructions can use these methods to set / get memory at locations without needing to worry about machine ordering.

 ### Display

 CHIP-8 systems use a 64 by 32 black and white display.
 The display is one bit, and is unable to show shades of gray.
 Internally this is represented through a boolean frame buffer with space for 64x32 boolean values.
 There is no vertical synchronization or double buffering logic in CHIP-8, instead the screen can be redrawn after every frame buffer operation.
 This can lead to visual artifacting but generally games design around this.

+The display framebuffer is stored in the Memory structure and is updated by the draw and clear display instructions in Cpu.

 ### Sound

 CHIP-8 can only play a sound through it's sound register.
 A sound while play whenever the value in the register is not zero.
 While the register is not zero it will tick down at a frequency of 60hz.

+The sound register is stored in the Registers structure and decremented by the step function in the Machine structure.

 ### Source Code